BioBoost/embedded_systems_course/basic_shell_scripting/readme.md

 > #### Assignment::Cloning course repositories
 >
 > Create a script that clones the course repositories from Github.
 Make sure to check if repository already exists and if it does only do a pull.
+The repos are https://github.com/BioBoost/embedded_systems_course and https://github.com/BioBoost/embedded_systems_tools_and_scripts

 <!-- How to break here? -->